Exploring Plimoth Patuxet | A New England Living History Museum

 In houses where something is simmering over the fire, you may be surprised to find yourself feeling hungry.
 It seems the aroma of frying onions and bubbling pottage is something most stomachs can get behind, whether in the 17th or 21st century.

-In another kitchen, a kettle of cornmeal samp (a very simple cornmeal porridge) cooked.
+In another kitchen, a kettle of cornmeal samp (a very simple cornmeal porridge) was cooking.

 While in another, we got a look (courtesy of William Brewster) at his house’s clay (or cloam) oven.